-It is our investigation of, access to, and representation of victims of human rights abuses - be they on death row, in Guantánamo, or the survivors of a drone strike - that differentiates us from other well-known international human rights organisations, and gives us the ability to effect change through our strategic casework and advocacy.
+It is our investigation of, access to, and representation of victims of human rights abuses - be they on death row, in detention camps in North East Syria, or the survivors of a drone strike - that differentiates us from other well-known international human rights organisations, and gives us the ability to effect change through our strategic casework and advocacy.
+We are committed to engaging and involving people we support and their clients, families and communities, as well as our colleagues in national organisations, at every level of our work.